Muslim Romani people: Xoroxane

-Xoraxane (also spelled as Khorakhane, Xoraxane, Kharokane, Xoraxai) is a religionym, confessionym, and umbrella term for Muslim Romani people.
-Muslim Romanies can generally trace their faith back to ancestors who adopted Islam during the Ottoman period in the Balkans.
-While the majority of Muslim Romanies reside in the Balkans, they reside in smaller numbers across other parts of Europe.
+Xoraxane (also spelled as Khorakhane, Xoraxane, Kharokane, Xoraxai) is a term for Muslim or Turkified Romani people.
+While the term’s origin is uncertain, linguist Yaron Matras proposes an etymological link with the medieval Turkic Kara-Khanid Khanate.
+Muslim Xoroxane often trace their faith back to ancestors who adopted Islam during the Ottoman period in the Balkans.

 Dress

 Muslim Romani women may wear silk Dimije also known as Turkish salvar, at weddings, circumcision ceremonies, and other festivals.
 Even on weekdays, quite a few older women, but also some younger women, wear the şalvar.

 Dance and music

 Belly dance and Romano Hora (dance), Roman Havaları 8/9 tact, Zurna, Davul, Clarinet are performed.
 In the Ottoman Empire, especially young handsome Romani Guys were taken as Köçek-Dancers while young Romani female-dancers were named Çengi.

 Muslim Roma who practice religious male circumcision, tend to hold their ceremonies (Bijav Suneti) with great pomp and festivity.
 The boys are often circumcised at the age of five, because the number 5 (panč) is considered a sacred symbol among some Romani people.
 It is a custom among some Muslim Roma that the prepuce be buried.
 During the ceremony, the child’s hand and feet are held by his Kirvo (godfather).
 A Kirvo pays the cost of the circumcision ceremony.
 The Tradition of a Kirve who is similar to a Sandek, is also practised in Alevism and Yazidism in Turkey.